 Here's an interactive tutorial for the visual learners

-This might seem like a big hurdle to clear, but it really isn’t.
-If you don’t have a history of DUI or outstanding arrest warrants, if you’re not on any criminal watchlist, then don’t sweat it — the background check should come back clear.
+While this might seem like a big hurdle to clear, it really is not.
+If you don’t have a history of DUI or outstanding arrest warrants, if you’re not on any criminal watchlists, the background check should come back clear.

 Once you’re done with the background check, you can start bidding on shipments.
 However, before we get into the quotes and bids, let’s first cover the way you should address potential customers.